Fernand Baudin: Rencontres internationales de Lure

 Rencontres internationales de Lure is an organisation where different artists come together every year and talk about various problems in the graphic arts.
 It was established in the early fifties by Maximilien Vox, together with Robert Ranc and Jean Garcia.
-Fernand Baudin attended from 1958 to 1974.
+Baudin attended from 1958 to 1974.
 With every meeting there would be a report published which would include the topics that were discussed.
-From 1960 onwards Baudin made same-like reports for the Belgian press.
-First in La revue graphique, later Imprivaria, and Grafisch tijdschrift.
+From 1960 onwards Baudin made same-like reports for the Belgian press, first in La revue graphique, later Imprivaria, and Grafisch tijdschrift.
 He edited Dossier Michel Butor (21st meeting) and Dossier mise en page (22nd meeting).
 He concluded his activities with Dossier Vox (25th meeting).

 Royal Library of Belgium

 In 1956 Fernand Baudin approached the chief curator at the Royal Library, Herman Liebaers, and asked him if there was a job available.
-Liebaers who appreciated well designed books saw an opportunity to introduce a house style for the library and so hired Fernand as a typographic consultant.
+Liebaers, who appreciated well-designed books, saw an opportunity to introduce a house style for the library and so hired Fernand as a typographic consultant.
 During his career he worked regularly for the library.
-At request by Liebaers, he even wrote a paper entitled L’écriture des écritures: la lettre avant l’image.
+At the request by Liebaers, he even wrote a paper entitled L’écriture des écritures: la lettre avant l’image.

 Plantin-Moretus Prize

-Plantin-Moretus Prize was founded by the Federation of Belgian Publishers.
-It awards the 20 best designed Belgian books of the year by giving them gold, silver and bronze medals.
+The Plantin-Moretus Prize was founded by the Federation of Belgian Publishers.
+It awards the 20 best designed Belgian books of the year by giving them gold, silver, and bronze medals.
 Fernand Baudin was elected chairman in 1975.